ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/http-header-field-manipulation-measurement.png" title="HTTP Header Field Manipulation measurement" alt="HTTP Header Field Manipulation measurement">}}

-In the above case, we can see that the [HTTP Header Field Manipulation](https://ooni.org/nettest/http-header-field-manipulation/) test was run on Vodafone Italia (AS30722) on 30th March 2021 at 14:59 local time.
+In the above case, we can see that the [HTTP Header Field Manipulation](https://ooni.org/nettest/http-header-field-manipulation/) test was run on Magticom Ltd. (AS16010) on 3rd August 2022 at 12:20 local time.
 When this test was performed, it emulated an [HTTP request](https://ooni.org/support/glossary/#http-request) towards a backend control server (which sends back any data it receives), but sent [HTTP headers](https://ooni.org/support/glossary/#http-header) with variations in capitalization (i.e. non-canonical HTTP headers).
 Since we received the HTTP headers exactly as we sent them, there is no visible middlebox or traffic manipulation on the tested network.

 If, however, a middlebox was present on the tested network, it may have normalized the invalid headers that we sent or added extra headers.
 Depending on whether the HTTP headers that we send and receive from a backend control server are the same or not, we are able to evaluate whether a middlebox is present on the tested network.